Tebaaa/movie-rental-API/README.md

 ___

-- For the following endpoints you must be login as an `admin` user:
+- For the following endpoints you must be logged as an `admin` user:
 ### Create user:
 >POST http://localhost:3000/users/
 >>{\